trixi-framework/paper-2021-juliacon/pid_runs/README.md

   ```shell
   > julia --project=@. --threads=1 --check-bounds=no
   ```
-- Execute one of the included elixir files, either `elixir_euler_pid.jl` for the 3D compressible Euler equations on a heavily warped periodic box mesh or `elixir_mhd_pid.jl` for the 3D ideal GLM-MHD equations on a heavily warped periodic box mesh.
+- Execute one of the included elixir files; either `elixir_euler_pid.jl` for the 3D compressible Euler equations on a heavily warped periodic box mesh or `elixir_mhd_pid.jl` for the 3D ideal GLM-MHD equations on a heavily warped periodic box mesh.
 One can vary the polynomial degree (`polydeg`) directly from the REPL.
-For example, one can run a compressible Euler test with fifth order polynomials using the commands
+For example, one can run a compressible Euler test with fifth order polynomials using
   ```julia
   julia> using Trixi